oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In an SD-JWT+KB, `kb_jwt` MUST be present when using the JWS JSON Serialization, and the digest in the `sd_hash` claim MUST be taken over the SD-JWT as described in (#integrity-protection-of-the-presentation).
-This means that even when using the JWS JSON Serialization, the representation as a regular SD-JWT MUST be created temporarily to calculate the digest.
-In detail, the SD-JWT part is built by concatenating the protected header, the payload, and the signature of the JWS JSON serialized SD-JWT using a `.` character as a separator, and using the Disclosures from the `disclosures` member of the unprotected header.
+This means that even when using the JWS JSON Serialization, the representation as a regular SD-JWT Compact Serialization MUST be created temporarily to calculate the digest.
+In detail, the SD-JWT Compact Serialization part is built by concatenating the protected header, the payload, and the signature of the JWS JSON serialized SD-JWT using a `.` character as a separator, and using the Disclosures from the `disclosures` member of the unprotected header.